MatijaNovosel/avarice-mobile/README.md

 - Open this project folder with Terminal/CMD
 - Ensure there's no cache/build leftover by running `flutter clean` in the Terminal
 - Run in the Terminal `flutter packages get`

+## ⚠️ Additional notes

-- Run in the Terminal `flutter packages pub run build_runner build --delete-conflicting-outputs`
+- To generate models run `flutter pub run build_runner build --delete-conflicting-outputs`
+- To generate translations run `flutter gen-l10n`

 ## Additional steps for iOS